 Have you had your Child’s Car Seat or Booster Seat Checked?

-As much as the technicians at CSFTL.org help people online every day, it is always a good idea to have an in-person car seat or booster seat check done on your child’s car seats and booster seats.
+As much as the technicians at CSFTL.org help caregivers online every day, it is always a good idea to have an in-person appointment for a car seat or booster seat check with your child’s car seats and booster seats.
 Nothing can replace working with a CPST and learning hands-on how to use your own seats in your own car properly.